lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

     }
 }
 ```
-The great thins about `IBackgroundTaskQueue` using `Channel<T>` under the hood, is that the call the `DequeueTask` on line 32, simple `awaits` until there is something put in the queue.
+The great thing about `IBackgroundTaskQueue` using `Channel<T>` under the hood, is that the call the `DequeueTask` on line 32, simply `awaits` until there is something put in the queue.
 We are not doing long pooling, there's no `Thread.Sleep()` or `await Task.Delay(...)` anywhere here.
 The instant something is added to the queue, the background service wakes up and starts processing.

 On line 35, we're resolving an instance of `IPublisher`, which MediatR uses for publishing notifications.
 Once a notification is published, any handlers will be automatically resolved by MediatR and they'll run.